An Ecological Robustness-Oriented Approach for Power System Network Expansion: Ecological Robustness-Oriented Approach for Resilient Power Networks

-Ecosystems and power systems share a lot of commonalities regarding energy transition, sustainability of energy usage, and a required resilience against disruptions.
-Modeling power systems as analogous to a food web, which is a prey-predator model of an ecosystem, has been shown to enable the construction of an \textit{Ecological Flow Matrix} with real power flow for ecological robustness optimization and analysis~\cite{panyam2019bioT, panyam2019bioA}.
-The analogy between power grids and food webs sets the food web \textit{actors} as corresponding to power grid components such as generators and buses.
-The \textit{system inputs} correspond to energy supplied to generators from outside the system boundaries.
-The \textit{useful exports} are the consumer loads (consumption) and the \textit{dissipation} are power losses the system experiences.
-The entries in [\textbf{T}] are notated as $T_{ij}$ and represent the directed flow from node $i$ to node $j$, corresponding to real power flows.
+Modeling a power system analogous to an ecosystem enables construction of [\textbf{T}] with real power flows which enables R\textsubscript{ECO} optimization and analysis~\cite{panyam2019bioA, huang2020mixed}.
+The analogy adopted between power grids and food webs sets the food web \textit{actors} as generators and buses, the \textit{system inputs} as energy supplied to generators from outside the system boundaries, the \textit{useful exports} as loads (demand), and the \textit{dissipation} as real power losses.
+Fig \ref{5case} shows an exemplar [\textbf{T}] for a grid with \textit{n} generators and \textit{m} buses.